realfolkcode/convexity-graph-embeddings/README.md

-## Network Convexity via Graph Embeddings
+## Network Convexity Algorithms via Graph Embeddings

 We recommend to run the notebooks in Google Colab.